4 Hours of DARK Ancient Mesopotamia History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- The Epic of Gilgamesh translated by Andrew George — the world's oldest surviving story.
-Gilgamesh predates Homer by fifteen centuries.
+- The Epic of Gilgamesh translated by Andrew George.
+The world's oldest surviving story.
+Gilgamesh predates Homer by fifteen centuries and reads with surprising directness.

-- The Sumerians by Samuel Noah Kramer — the foundational English-language history of the world's first civilization.
+- The Sumerians by Samuel Noah Kramer.
+The foundational English-language history of the world's first civilisation, still in print after seventy years.

 Books You Might Like